 A bit more specialist, this bookshop can be found inside Anolfini – one of Bristol’s best art galleries.
 Its stock is an extension of the cutting-edge and contemporary art found in the gallery.
 Bound to inspire your inner artist.
 Treat yourself to titles on art, artists, cultural movements, craft and history, as well as magazines and coffee table classics.

 4. The Last Bookshop

 For Bristol’s cheapest bookstore (which isn’t secondhand) head to The Last Bookshop on Park Street.
 Every book here costs £4 or less.
 But why so cheap you ask?
-The Last Bookshop specialises in buying up book returns, remainders, and samples, before the pulpers step in.
+The Last Bookshop specialises in buying up book returns, remainders, and samples before the pulpers step in.
 You won’t get quite the latest bestsellers, but you will find lots of modern classics, as well as some rare gems.
 Its bright orange exterior means you won’t miss it either!
-Lear more about this Bristol bookshop here.
+Learn more about this Bristol bookshop here.

 60 Park St, Bristol BS1 5JN

 5. Clifton Community Bookshop